mohammedhrima/UraJS/README.md

         + `onchange` for input changes.
         + `onkeyup` for key presses.
 For a complete list of event names, check W3Schools JavaScript Events  (https://www.w3schools.com/jsref/obj_events.asp)
-### Example: Creating a Custom Navbar Component for the Homepage
+### Example Creating a Custom Navbar Component for the Homepage
 + In case you want to create a custom component, like a `Navbar`, and include it in your page, you can do so by following these steps:

 1. **Generate a Custom Navbar Component**